LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/connecting-to-redshift-from-data-studio.md

    If you click the link above before logging into the relevant Data Platform account you will be presented with an AWS login screen.

-   If your department is not listed above, you should be able to find the credentials by searching for 'YOUR DEPARTMENT/redshift' in Secrets Manager.
+   If your department is not listed above but exists with the platform, you should be able to find the credentials by searching for 'YOUR DEPARTMENT/redshift' in Secrets Manager.

-1. Scroll down to the "Secret value" section and select "Retrieve secret value".
+3. Scroll down to the "Secret value" section and select "Retrieve secret value".

 [client_certificate_stg]: https://dataplatform-stg-ssl-connection-resources.s3.eu-west-2.amazonaws.com/client_certificate.crt